 The part of the retrieve where we are most often asked for help, and where things seem to go wrong is on the return.
 Without a doubt, this is the part is where we find most issues occurring.
-Sometimes it is down to something the handler has done or is doing, sometimes not.
+Sometimes it is down to something the handler has done or is doing, and sometimes not.
 Either way, we find it’s often a skill that needs developing.

-When we are working with a reluctant retriever or a dog who lacks drive or desire the retrieve, we first put our efforts into igniting the prey drive.
+When we are working with a reluctant retriever or a dog who lacks the drive or desire the retrieve, we first put our efforts into igniting the prey drive.
 This will help develop and build the dog’s desire to retrieve.
 A dog without a desire to retrieve is likely to lose interest.
 With this in mind, we recommend that you spend time developing the desire to chase the retrieving item.
 The return, hold, and delivery can be worked on later once the dog is showing a desire to retrieve.

 If you put steadiness in too early, especially with a young or less enthusiastic dog, you risk losing the retrieving desire.
 We tend to work on steadiness exercises separately to the retrieve with young dogs or dogs lacking enthusiasm.
 There are various ways of working on steadiness without dampening the dog’s desire to retrieve.